 For my academic credentials, academic and ministerial experience, and for personal recommendations please see my LinkedIn profile at http://www.linkedin.com/profile/view?id=97814520&trk=tab_pro.

 Nota bene, the thoughts expressed in my writing are my own and do not necessarily reflect the thinking and practice of the university where I presently teach, and vice versa, as my university is after all a diverse institution.
-The thoughts expressed by other contributors are their own, of course.
+The thoughts expressed by other contributors that show up here are their own, of course.
+I assert and reserve my intellectual property rights to my own work published, linked or archived on or via this site.